Rubisco study could lead to bumper crops

 These findings could mean big gains for canola and potato crops in particular.

 “We know we can already tinker with Rubisco activity in these crops, so it’s a great place to start,” Professor Whitney says.
-“This is the just the first step – this technology could eventually deliver something much bigger in the not so distant future.”
+“This is just the first step.
+This technology could eventually deliver something much bigger in the not so distant future.”